fwiller-git/TIMELAPSE-Tool-Docs/docs/source/limitations.rst

 Known Bugs
 ----------
 * Infinite "Modal Detected" Error if starting a recording in the middle of setting the file path.
 Currently requires reloading the blend file to start recording again.
 I suspect this will not be an issue when is_operator_modal becomes available in the blender python api, but alternative solutions are being looked in to
+* Error Messages when adding or Removing Cameras while multiple 3D viewports are open.

 .. attention::
     Bugs listed here have been officially reported and will be removed as they are fixed.
 Please report any you find!